pivotal-cf/docs-pws-services/services/memcachier.html.md

 print mc.get("foo")
 </pre>

-<p class="note"><strong>Note</strong>: An error message you may get from <code>pylibmc</code> is <strong>MemcachedError: error 37 from memcached_set: SYSTEM ERROR (Resource temporarily unavailable)</strong>.
+<p class="note"><strong>Note</strong>: An error message you might get from <code>pylibmc</code> is <strong>MemcachedError: error 37 from memcached_set: SYSTEM ERROR (Resource temporarily unavailable)</strong>.
 This indicates that you are trying to store a value larger than 1 MB.
 MemCachier has a hard limit of 1 MB for the size of key-value pairs.
 To work around this, either consider sharding the data or using a different technology.
 The benefit of an in-memory key-value store diminishes at 1 MB and higher.
 </p>

 ##<a id='node'></a>Using MemCachier with Node.js ##